Important Ratios Required for Valuing Business

 Price-to-Book value

-Price-to-Book Value Ratio or P/B Ratio is the measurement that looks at the value which is placed by the market on the book value of the company.
+Price-to-Book Value Ratio or P/B Ratio is the measurement that looks at the value that the market places on the book value of the company.
 The formula here is;

 The book value of the company is the difference between the balance sheet assets and liabilities.
-This actually is an estimation of the value of the company if the same was liquidated.
+This actually is an estimation of the value of the company if it were liquidated.

 Say a company with a share price of INR 75 and a book value of INR 70 per share would have a P/B ratio of 1.07.
-A ratio which is above1 is implying in a general normspotting that the market is willing to pay more than the equity per share, while a ratio which is below 1 implies that the market is willing to pay less.
+A ratio above 1 implies, in a general normspotting, that the market is willing to pay more than the equity per share, while a ratio below 1 implies that the market is willing to pay less.

 When to use P/B Ratio

-This is mostly used by banks for measuring the market’s valuation of a company relative to its book value.
-A companycan use this also when they are in the period of making negative earnings.
+Banks mostly use this for measuring the market’s valuation of a company relative to its book value.
+A company can also use this when they are in a period of incurring losses.

 Advantages

-It provides a stable metric as it does not fluctuate like the other ratios like P/E.
+It provides a stable metric as it does not fluctuate like the other ratios, such as P/E.

 Disadvantages

-The differences in accounting can make it difficult to compare, and it becomes less useful when companies classify items on their balance sheet differently due to different interpretations of accounting rules available or laid down.
+The differences in accounting can make it difficult to compare, and it becomes less useful when companies classify items on their balance sheet differently due to different interpretations of accounting rules.

 Price-to-Sales

-The Price-to-Sales Ratio or P/S Ratio shows how much the market values the earnings of the company.
-For this, the market capitalization should be taken and it should be divided by the company’s total sales during the year.
+The Price-to-Sales Ratio or P/S Ratio shows how much the market values the company’s earnings.
+For this, the market capitalisation should be taken, and it should be divided by the company’s total sales during the year.
 For computing a company’s market cap, the number of shares issued should be multiplied by the share price.
 When a company has incurred a loss, the P/S ratio can be used in place of the P/E Ratio.

 When to use P/S Ratio

-It is used for finding and spotting the possiblesituations of recovery or even for double-checking and also ensuring if the company’s growth has not become overvalued.
+It is used for identifying potential recovery situations or even for double-checking and ensuring that the company’s growth has not become overvalued.

 Advantages

-A stable metric as revenue is more stable compared to earnings, which is more volatile.
+A stable metric, such as revenue, is more stable than more volatile earnings.

 Disadvantages

-This does not consider the profitability of the entity into consideration, which is a major disadvantage.
+This does not consider the profitability of the entity into consideration, which is a significant disadvantage.

 Price-to-Cashflow

-The price-to-Cashflow Ratio or P/CF Ratio helps in evaluating the price of the company’s shares in relation to the cash flow which is generated by the company.
-For calculating this the market capitalization of the company is taken and divided by the operating cash flow of the company during the year.
+The price-to-Cashflow Ratio or P/CF Ratio helps in evaluating the price of the company’s shares in relation to the cash flow that the company generates.
+For calculating this, the market capitalisation of the company is taken and divided by the operating cash flow of the company during the year.
 Another manner for computing the P/CF Ratio is:

 P/CF Ratio = Share Price per Share/Operating Cash Flow per Share